signalpoint/dg_quick_tabs/README.md

       }
       return element;
     },

+    // Optional, click handler for when a tab is clicked, before any workers get called.
+    _preClick: function(quickTabs, delta, previousDelta) {

+      console.log('pre click!', delta);

+    }

-    // Optional, click handler for when a tab is clicked.
+    // Optional, click handler for when a tab is clicked, after any workers get called.
-    _click: function(quickTabs, delta) {
+    _click: function(quickTabs, delta, previousDelta) {

       console.log('click!', delta);